ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

 - [ ] Upload the performance report for the final res model to OneDrive
 - [ ] Send the res model email with the subject line `$YEAR Initial Model Values (Residential)`
 > [!IMPORTANT]
-> Make sure the deliverables attached the email have been thoroughly reviewed before sending
+> Make sure the deliverables attached to the email have been thoroughly reviewed before sending

 ### Condo model